Grigory-T/plan_repl_agent/readme.md

 /runner.py - use to start agent

-# important notes:
+# important notes
+- preferably use linux to run agent (i used ubuntu 24)
-- agent runs in docker
+- agent runs in docker, non-root user
-- agent can execute python and bash commands (take into account security issues)
+- agent can execute any python and bash commands (**take into account security issues**)
-- agent can pip install
+- agent can pip install ...
-- agent cannot apt-get
+- agent cannot apt-get ...